 5 Compatibility of active satellite services with RAS

-{Unwanted emission threshold levels; additional characteristics and protection criteria for RAS; summary of studies and subsections describing conducted studies}

-{Editor’s Note: Views were expressed that this section may require further work.}

 Protection criteria used for radioastronomical measurements and the acceptable data loss levels are laid out in Recommendation ITU-R RA.769-2 and Recommendation ITU-R RA.1513-2 respectively.

 Recommendation ITU-R RA.769-2 provides the methods to calculate threshold interference levels as the received input power, power flux density, and spectral power flux density, for a given set of values for integration time, frequency, bandwidth, and antenna- and system temperature of the receiving radio astronomical system.
 It also provides a set of tables listing those values for continuum and line observations for a number of representative frequencies (with allocations to RAS in the ITU Radio Regulations (RR)).
 Recommendation ITU-R RA.769-2 assumes an integration time of 2000 seconds to calculate sensitivities and interference levels in Tables 1 and 2, but actual integration times used in astronomical observations cover a wide range of values and the calculated values could be adjusted accordingly.